jimmystridh/cc-history-rs/README.md

   - Empty tool results omitted (no stray headers)
   - Edit tool (name `Edit`) parsed specially: shows unified diff between `old_string` and `new_string` with `diff` code fence

+- Session info modal
+  - Press `i` to view detailed information about the selected conversation
+  - Shows session ID, project path, file path, creation date, last message date, and message count
+  - Modal appears as an overlay and can be closed with `Esc`

 - Export
   - Export current conversation to `exports/conversation-<id>.html` (`e`) and open in default browser
   - Tool results are collapsed in `<details>` sections to keep pages readable